John Olerud

 A two-time All-Star, Olerud was a patient, productive hitter throughout his career, winning the American League batting title in 1993, and finishing as runner-up for the National League batting title in 1998.
 Olerud was also an excellent defensive first baseman, and won three Gold Glove Awards.
 In 1999, he appeared on the cover of Sports Illustrated titled "The Best Infield Ever?" along with Edgardo Alfonzo, Rey Ordóñez, and Robin Ventura, when he played for the Mets.
-Olerud was notable for wearing a helmet while on defense, due to him suffering from a brain aneurysm in college.
+Olerud was notable for wearing a helmet while on defense, due to his suffering from a brain aneurysm in college.

 Early life

-Olerud was born to Lynda and John E. Olerud, a physician, dermatologist and baseball player from Lisbon, North Dakota.
-The elder Olerud played college baseball for the Washington State Cougars as a catcher and was the captain of the team which advanced to the semifinals of the College World Series in 1965.
-An All-American, he was selected by the California Angels in the 1965 amateur draft and spent the next seven years studying medicine and playing minor league baseball.
+Olerud was born to Lynda and John E. Olerud, a dermatologist and former baseball player born in Lisbon, North Dakota.
+Later from Federal Way, the elder Olerud played college baseball for the Washington State Cougars as a catcher and was the captain of the team that advanced to the semifinals of the College World Series in 1965.
+An All-American, he was named the outstanding WSU scholar-athlete as a senior.
+Selected by the California Angels in the 1965 amateur draft, he spent the next seven years studying medicine and playing minor league baseball, including for the AAA Winnipeg Whips in 1971.

-At Interlake High School in Bellevue, Washington, east of Seattle, the junior Olerud played varsity basketball, golf and baseball for three years.
-As a senior in 1986, he led the Saints to a state high school baseball championship as both a pitcher and a first baseman.
-On June 2nd, 1986, at the age of 17, he was drafted by the New York Mets in the 27th round of the 1986 amateur draft.
-But he chose to go commit to his scholarship to Washington State University instead.
+At Interlake High School in Bellevue, Washington, the junior Olerud played varsity basketball, golf, and baseball for three years.
+As a senior in 1986, he led the Saints to a state championship as both a pitcher and a first baseman.
+At age 17, he was selected by the New York Mets in the 27th round of the June 1986 amateur draft, but chose to attend Washington State University.

 College baseball

-Like his father, Olerud played college baseball for the Washington State University Cougars in Pullman under head coach Chuck "Bobo" Brayton.
+Like his father, Olerud played college baseball for Washington State in Pullman under head coach Chuck "Bobo" Brayton.

-1987

 As a true freshman in 1987, he hit .414 with five home runs and 20 RBIs.
 As a pitcher, he went 8–2 with a 3.00 ERA and was an All-American.
 Washington State finished third in the six-team West I regional of the NCAA tournament.

-1988

 In 1988, Olerud hit .464 with 23 home runs, 81 runs batted in, 108 hits, 204 total bases, and a .876 slugging percentage.
 As a pitcher, he had an undefeated 15–0 season, with a 2.49 ERA and 113 strikeouts.
 He was a consensus All-American as both a first baseman and pitcher and was named the Baseball America College Player of the Year.
 Washington State University again finished third in the six-team West I regional of the NCAA tournament.